- 28Shares

 If you’d like to upgrade to a fancier yarn, I recommend Swish or Twill from WeCrochet.
 They’re both reasonably priced ($12-13 per 100 g) and made of 100% superwash merino, which means they can be machine washed and tumble-dried (on low).
 If you love colors, Swish is definitely the way to go because they have so many!

-Share your Infinity Scarves!
+Share your Crochet Infinity Scarves!

 I love seeing what you’ve crocheted!
 Whether you’re participating in the 30-day Newbie Series or not, use #YSCNewbie to show off your WIPs and finished scarves!